VictorBX/patchwire-ios/README.md

 ## Usage

-Once you have installed Pathwire-iOS into your project, we can start setting it up.
+Once you have installed Patchwire-iOS into your project, we can start setting it up.

 ### Connecting to the server
 ```swift